Scarlyt — Comprehensive Rulebook

 - White Cards: Tactical plays in your hand (Spells, Artifacts, Bonuses).
 Hidden from opponents.

 - Victory Points: Earned through building effects and matching card pairs.
-First to 8 wins!
+You must hold 8 VP through a full round to win (see Victory Conditions).

 Game Overview